ID1267/CMDT/README.md

 <img src="https://github.com/ID1267/DST/blob/main/figures/patch.png" height="50%" width="50%" alt="">
 </div>

-Visualisation of the frequency-domain spectral correlation heatmap from patch-1 to patch-5 in spectrogram of HSI.
+Visualization of the spectral-spatial correlation heatmap from frequency token-1 to token-5 in spectrogram of HSI.

 ## Statistics of HFC